June 2015: Cord-Cutting For the Rest of Us

 Ever more expensive cable and satellite TV fees, for ever less satisfaction in terms of news and entertainment.
 But what can you do?

 Usually a multi-pronged approach will be best.
 First, be aware that in many places you can cancel the TV portion of your cable subscription, and keep just the internet access.
-Net access alone can be exploited in various ways to give you much or all of the TV you previously got via cable-- and sometimes a whole lot more (although hard core addicts to sports, currently airing high-rated network TV shows, and/or the very latest top blockbuster films will face the worst choices in all this).
+Net access alone can be exploited in various ways to give you much or all of the TV you previously got via cable-- and sometimes a whole lot more (although hard core addicts to sports, currently airing prime time network TV shows, and/or the very latest top Hollywood blockbuster films will have the fewest options in all this).

 A brief overview of cable TV alternatives and related technologies

-Note that satellite-based services tend to be significantly inferior to those over coax, all other things being equal (however, the best satellite provider might be easier to live with than the worst cable provider, in some instances; and some of us may have few or no alternatives to satellite access).
+Note that satellite-based services tend to be significantly inferior to those over coax, all other things being equal (however, the best satellite provider might be easier to live with than the worst cable provider, in some instances; and a few million of us may have few or no cable alternatives other than satellite access).

 Some people seem to use tethering for their home net access (wirelessly connecting through their cell phone plan for internet usage).
-However, as of early 2013, cell phone plans tend to be the most expensive and limited way possible to access the net.
+However, I believe this method tends to be the most expensive and limited way possible to access the net for TV or film viewing, circa 2015.

-Lastly, free over-the-air HDTV broadcasts from ABC, NBC, CBS, Fox, and the CW networks (and smaller entities) are available to most of us in the USA.
-Of course, practical access to those channels will vary widely according to your nearness to the broadcasting antennas, and the buildings and terrain between you and those broadcast towers.
+Lastly, free over-the-air HDTV broadcasts from ABC, NBC, CBS, Fox, the CW network, PBS, and others are available to most of us in the USA via TV antenna (usually via a TV antenna costing as little as $10-$12).
+Of course, practical access to those channels will vary widely according to your nearness to the broadcasting towers, and the buildings and terrain between you and those towers.

 Downgrading your cable TV package

 In some locations you may have an alternative to outright cancellation of your cable TV subscription.
 For it appears some states force cable TV companies to offer a stripped down basic package of only the local channels and sometimes a little more, for a much smaller monthly payment than most of us usually wind up being charged.
-The difference between a Basic cable TV subscription and an Extended Basic subscription may be as little as roughly $25, or as much as $50 a month, circa early 2013.
+The monthly difference between a Basic cable TV subscription and an Extended Basic subscription may be as little as roughly $25, or as much as $50, last time I checked.

 New TV viewing options are popping up